Matt-st/CoffeeShop/README.md

 ## CoffeeShop-Eureka
 This application is the spring-boot eureka server which allows for service discovery and registration.

+## CoffeeShop-Config
+This application is the config server which allows the applications (cs-query, cs-command, cs-edgeservice, cs-zipkin) to get there configurations on demand and offer the ability to leverage the `@refreshscope`.

+## CoffeeShop-Edgeservice
+This application is the api gateway to our backend services.

+## CoffeeShop-zipkin
+This application is the zipkin distributed tracing system based off the google dapper paper.
+My rest services will be sending traces to this service.

 # Technologies
 Thymeleaf templating
 Feign rest client